MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/control.md

     2. Click the arrow ![arrow icon](./media/arrow-icon.png "arrow icon") and select **Export**.

 ### Find more secure alternatives
- The [!INCLUDE[Adallom](./includes/adallom_md.md)] service catalog can help you find alternatives that work for your organization instead of risky apps your users may be using.
+ The Cloud App Security service catalog can help you find alternatives that work for your organization instead of risky apps your users may be using.

  Imagine this scenario: You're considering buying a productivity too and you aren't sure if your users would make use of it or not.